Faithfultennyson-ESEGAMES/TicTac-toe_matchmaking-service/README.md

 ### 3. Handling Invalid Sessions (Client-Side Recovery)

 In rare cases, a client may be assigned to a session that is invalid (e.g., the game client fails to connect, or the session is already full or seems to be over).
-If a client cannot successfully join the game specified in `match-found`, it should report the session as invalid to be re-queued.
-This prevents the player from being "stuck" in a broken session.
+If a client cannot successfully join the game specified in `match-found`, it should report the session as invalid so the server can clear the active session entry.
+The client can then decide when to call `request-match` again.

-**`report-invalid-session`**: Sent by the client to report a broken session and request to be re-queued.
+**`report-invalid-session`**: Sent by the client to report a broken session and clear the active session entry.

 ```javascript
 // Let's say you stored the sessionId from the 'match-found' event